3D models are ubiquitous in many fields:

 The “renormalization” (or projection) onto the space of 3D points gives: \(p_{3D} = (x/w, y/w, z/w, 1)\).

-The sum of two points gives:
+The sum of two points yields:

-\[ (x_1, y_1, z_1, 1) + (x_2, y_2, z_2, 1) = (x_1+x_2, \; y_1+y_2, \; z_1+z_2, \; 2) \] After homogenization:
+\[ (x_1, y_1, z_1, 1) + (x_2, y_2, z_2, 1) = (x_1+x_2, \; y_1+y_2, \; z_1+z_2, \; 2) \] After homogenization :

-\[ p_{3D} = \left(\frac{x_1+x_2}{2}, \; \frac{y_1+y_2}{2}, \; \frac{z_1+z_2}{2}, \; 1\right) \] Which corresponds to the centroid of the two points.
+\[ p_{3D} = \left(\frac{x_1+x_2}{2}, \; \frac{y_1+y_2}{2}, \; \frac{z_1+z_2}{2}, \; 1\right) \] What corresponds to the barycenter of the two points.

-Perspective is modeled by a division by depth.
+Perspective is modeled by division by depth.

 In 2D (1D projection), for a point \((x, y)\) projected onto a focal plane at distance \(f\):

-\[ y' = f \, \frac{y}{x} \] This non-linear model can be written linearly in homogeneous coordinates:
+\[ y' = f \, \frac{y}{x} \] This nonlinear model is written linearly in homogeneous coordinates:

 \[ \begin{pmatrix} f \, y \\ x \end{pmatrix} = \begin{pmatrix} 0 & f \\ 1 & 0 \end{pmatrix} \begin{pmatrix} x \\ y \end{pmatrix} \] After homogenization (division by the last component \(x\)), we indeed obtain \(y' = f\,y/x\).